Setup in Cursor

 Install axe MCP server in Cursor

 Cursor will prompt you to confirm the installation.
-Alternatively, follow the manual setup steps below.
+Alternatively, follow the manual setup below.

 {